Jaouadeddadsi/Actors-and-Movies-RESTful-API/README.md

 }
 ```

-The API will return three error types when requests fail:
+The API will return three six types when requests fail:

 - 400: Bad Request.
 - 401: Unauthorized.